aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ## Rural Support Service's information on declared fields {#Ch04.02}

 The Rural Support Service maintains [regularly updated information on the open data portal](https://data.gov.lv/dati/lv/organization/lad).
-An archive (since 2015) is also available there, and the data sets that can be used contain the keyword “deklarētās platības”.
+An archive (since 2016) is also available there, and the data sets that can be used contain the keyword “deklarētās platības”.

-After downloading files to `Geodata/2024/LAD/downloads/`, they are unzipped and read into R. it is checked, empty files are deleted and the rest are validated, and all individual files are combined into one, which is saved in geopackage and geoparquet formats at `Geodata/2024/LAD/`.
+After downloading files to `Geodata/2024/LAD/downloads/`, they are unzipped and read into R.
+Files are checked, empty geometries are deleted and the rest are validated, and all individual files are combined into one, which is saved in GeoPackage and GeoParquet formats at `Geodata/2024/LAD/`.
 At the end, downloaded files are unlinked.